 By taking each of the described approaches the number of entities that are not equivalent to any other in the search space reduces as we choose softer matching criteria.
-The largest search spaces is with the Full proteoform match where each proteoform.
-The smallest search spaces comes from the Protein only match approach where all the attributes of the proteoforms are ignored to have a generic view of the protein.
+The largest search space is with the Full proteoform match where each proteoform.
+The smallest search space comes from the Protein only match approach where all attributes of the proteoforms are ignored.
 A non-redundant entity is the one that has no other entity matching in the search space of possibilities.
 We call modified proteoforms the ones containing at least one PTM.

 Table 5 shows measurements about the different entities (proteins/proteoforms) in the reference database for each matching approach.